Demonstration of Educational Depth

 Sociology: A minor in Sociology requires the completion of 18 semester hours to include Sociology 151 and 15 semester hours to be chosen from courses 300-level or above.

 Spanish: A minor in Spanish requires the completion of 24 semester hours with a minimum grade of C in all courses in Spanish to include SPAN 101, 102, 201, 202, 312, 318, 324, and 3 semester hours of a Spanish elective from courses numbered 300 or above.

-Speech: In order to obtain a minor in Speech, students must take a total of 18 hours of Speech courses.
-These will include Speech 101, plus 15 additional hours, at least 9 of which must be at the 300-level or above.
+Speech A minor in Speech is also available to students.
+In order to obtain a minor in Speech, students must take a total of 18 hours of Speech courses.
+These will include Speech 101, plus 15 additional hours, at least 9 of which must be at the 300 level or above.